gidavies/BasicWebApp/README.md

 ```
 ### Create a new Azure DevOps Project

-Ensure that the source control type is git.
+Ensure that the version control type is git.

 ### Add a service connection